Rachel2308/Toileting-toddlers/README.md

 5. Success message only shows on contact form when all parts of the form are completed correctly and email is sent.
 6. Form message is received by host email, and automatic repy is sent to user's email address.

+### Front Page Slideshow
+A complete round of the slideshow was viewed on different devices to ensure that all images render properly.

+### Map
+1. All toilet roll icons function and bring up the correct information
+2. The clusterer markers cause the map to zoom in to reveal the toilet markers
+3. Maps render on all devices well
+4. Info windows are clear on all devices.

 ### Bugs

 1. Input boxes overhanged the contact form at smaller screen sizes.
 This was corrected through the use of media galleries.